-There was 1 other complaint about the fostering service.
+There was 1 other complaint about the fostering service which followed the council's complaint procedures.
+The complaint was not upheld.

 Sometimes children/young people; parents; foster carers and other people like teachers or doctors feel that we have not done our job properly.
 When this happens Derby City Council will always try to learn from what might have gone wrong and try to make sure it doesn't happen again.